 How to figure out your pricing.
 Locate your state and corresponding area (A, B, C, D) in the map below.
 Then refer to the pricing table for total cost of garden roses, including packaging and overnight shipping.

 Payment must be made prior to shipping.
 You may choose to keep a credit card on file with us or we will send you an invoice the week your roses ship to pay online.

-Per the shipping pricing chart, Area A orders are shipped via Golden State Overnight (GSO).
-Area B-D orders are shipped via FedEx.
-All orders are shipped priority overnight.
+Per the shipping pricing chart, all orders are shipped via FedEx priority overnight serve.
 You will receive a tracking number via email the day your roses ship.

 Shipping fresh flowers is an art form.
 Careful handling and time is required to process each stem for shipment.
 For roses to survive the stress of shipping, they must be chilled and hydrated for 24-36 hours before shipping, so same day orders cannot be accommodated unless we have extra roses in our cooler.
-After chilling, each bunch is wrapped in an Eco Fresh Bouquet sponge wrap that has been submerged in cold water and Chrysal RosePro Hydration.
+After chilling, each bunch is wrapped in a moist towel that has been submerged in cold water and Chrysal RosePro Hydration.
 Bunches are then wrapped in wax and kraft paper.
 Along with your roses, we provide packets of Chrysal RosePro Hydration so you can properly hydrate your roses upon arrival.
-All shipments have ice packs, padding to keep bunches from shifting in the box and our large box is insulated.
+All shipments have ice packs, padding, and a heat reflective box liner that keeps the roses chilled during transit.

 Please note we leave the outermost petals on each stem to help protect the inner petals during shipping.
 Sometimes these petals are ripped, bruised or crinkled during processing or shipping.
 Simply remove the outer petals if they’re damaged and your roses will be perfect.
 Fortunately most garden roses have many petals, so removing any outer damaged petals will not change the look of your roses.